 More details about the orientation course

-A festive opening ceremony for all University of Tartu students will take place on September 1.
-Additional information about the ceremony and other opening events organised by institutes will be published on the website during the summer.
+A festive opening ceremony for all University of Tartu students will take place at Pirogov Square on Monday, 1 September at 10:00.

 Participation in the opening events is highly recommended, as they provide important information about studying at the University of Tartu and offer a great opportunity to meet your professors and fellow students.

-Students admitted to English-taught bachelor's and master's programmes who are not citizens of an EU or EEA country or Switzerland must ensure they obtain their Estonian long-term (D) visa in time to participate in the orientation course, which takes place August 27–29.
+Students admitted to English-taught bachelor's and master's programmes who are not citizens of an EU or EEA country or Switzerland must ensure they obtain their Estonian long-term (D) visa in time to participate in the orientation course, which takes place on 5-6 February.

-In addition, students are required to complete their arrival registration no later than September 1.
+In addition, students are required to complete their arrival registration no later than on 2 February.

 Note: Failure to meet this deadline will result in the revocation of both the admission decision and the visa (this requirement does not apply to students enrolled in online study programmes).